dymmond/esmerald/README.md

 ## Sponsors

-Currently there are no sponsors of Esmerald but you can financially help and support the auhor though [GitHub sponsors](https://github.com/sponsors/tarsil) and become a **Special one** or a **Legend**.
+Currently there are no sponsors of Esmerald but you can financially help and support the author though [GitHub sponsors](https://github.com/sponsors/tarsil) and become a **Special one** or a **Legend**.